craigl33/pypsa-rsa/docs/archive/tutorials.rst

     .../pypsa-za (pypsa-za) % snakemake < your custom rule >

-Starting with essential usability features, the implemented PyPSA-RSA `Snakemake procedure <https://github.com/PyPSA/pypsa-za/blob/master/Snakefile>`_ that allows to flexibly execute the entire workflow with various options without writing a single line of python code.
+Starting with essential usability features, the implemented PyPSA-ZA `Snakemake procedure <https://github.com/PyPSA/pypsa-za/blob/master/Snakefile>`_ that allows to flexibly execute the entire workflow with various options without writing a single line of python code.
 For instance, you can model South Africa's energy system using the required data.
 Wildcards, which are special generic keys that can assume multiple values depending on the configuration options, help to execute large workflows with parameter sweeps and various options.